Course Catalog 2024-2025

 GOV 367qs Seminar: Topics in Political Theory-Queering the State (4 Credits)

-This course will cover theoretical issues through the relationship between the state and queerness.
+This course covers theoretical issues through the relationship between the state and queerness.
 The course begins with a historical theory of the state that emerges from its role in governing queer life.
 Students consider the social, economic, legal and biomedical implications of the straight state.
-Though mainstream LGBT politics advocates for more inclusion in the state apparatus, through rights and legal protections, radical queer thinkers insist we think beyond the state and in resistance to it.
-Throughout, the students focus on whether it is possible to have a queer state and if it is, whether that is desirable.
+Though mainstream LGBT politics advocates for more inclusion in the state apparatus, through rights and legal protections, radical queer thinkers insists thinking beyond the state and in resistance to it.
+Throughout, the students focus on whether it is possible to have a queer state, and if it is, whether that is desirable.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable